mkst/zte-config-utility/README.md

 a6ac0e5e04f705b54747c30f80dfd4ba  resources/F600W.bin
 a6ac0e5e04f705b54747c30f80dfd4ba  resources/F600W.NEW.bin
 ```

-### Decode/Encode `config.bin` from a digimobil ZXHN H298A router
+### Decode/Encode `config.bin` from a DigiMobil ZXHN H298A router

-You can find the serial number in the web interface of the router, in the
-"Management & Diagnosis" tab.
+You can find the serial number in the web interface of the router, in the "Management & Diagnosis" tab.

 ```sh
 $ python3 examples/decode.py --serial ZTEXXXXXXXXXXXX config.bin config.xml
 $ python3 examples/encode.py --serial ZTEXXXXXXXXXXXX --signature 'ZXHN H298A V1.0' config.xml config.bin
 ```

 ### Decode/Encode `config.bin` from a ZXHN H168N V3.5 router

-Some routers (type 4 config), might use the signature, to create the encryption key.
+Some routers (Type 4), might use the signature to create the encryption key.
-When decoding, ZCU will use the signature it finds automatically (without spaces), but you can specify one with --signature.
+When decoding, ZCU will use the signature it finds automatically (without spaces), but you can specify one by passing the `--signature` argument to the `decode.py` script.

-When re-encoding, you need to specify the signature used to decrypt, with --signature-encryption.
+When re-encoding, you need to specify the signature used to decrypt with `--signature-encryption`.

 ```sh
 $ python3 examples/decode.py ./config.bin ./config.xml